Sucessful Strategies for Supervisors

 Try this instead: “I understand that you were upset when we turned down your request to leave early today.
 There are coverage issues this afternoon.
 The problem is that the things that cause you to be emotionally overwhelmed are things that most people in the office are able to take in stride.
 In addition, these are things that will continue to go on in the office.
 Every day things come up that we don’t like or don’t want: interruptions, idea rejections, etc. The way you handle this . . going around to everyone’s office and talking trash about me and the company; crying and loudly complaining, are enormously disruptive to everyone’s work.
 I would like to work with you to come up with some strategies that will reduce the amount of emotional outbursts involving everyone in the office.”

 If you stay grounded and understand these remarks as manipulation attempts instead of factual statements, you can stay detached and keep your cool.
 Another strategy is to bond together with other supervisors and help them to see how these tactics distract several supervisors and wear them down.
 Staying united and supporting one another can be a powerful way to respond to manipulative techniques.
 Finally, find ways to de-stress and associate with supportive healthy friends outside of work.
-If needed, see a coach or therapist to maintain healthy self-worth and to prevent yourself from obsessing about being victimized by this kind of behavior.
+If needed, see a coach or therapist to maintain healthy self-confidence and to prevent you from obsessing about being victimized by this kind of behavior.
 You are not alone in your struggles.